ubcrcc/LWT-website/documentation/2-WebPresence.md

 <img src="media/porkbun_billing.png" alt="alt text" title="Title" width="50%">

-As a note, if you'd like to stop paying for the URL, which will

 ### Removing the Website

 If you want to remove the website from the internet so that it no longer is searchable, follow these steps: